By Tech Powered Dad | September 6, 2018

 - TLDR Data Science Career Track Review

-For a little over a year, I’ve worked a couple of hours a week in my evenings with a young company called Springboard, and I’ve become a really big fan of the program.
-The company’s ambition is to help people find new careers in tech fields like data science, digital marketing, and cyber-security without the full investment of time and money that an additional degree carries.
-Having worked one on one with a lot of students as they’ve gone through the program and seen the Springboard team in action for a significant period of time, I’ve developed a perspective that I wanted to share here on the blog here in the form of a Springboard review, specifically a review of their Data Science Career Track.
+For a little over a year, I’ve worked a couple of hours a week in my evenings with a young company called Springboard, and I’ve become a really big evangelist of the program.
+The company’s ambition is to help people find new careers in tech fields like data science, digital marketing, and UX design without the full investment of time and money that an additional degree carries.
+Having worked one on one with a lot of students as they’ve gone through the program and seen the Springboard team in action for a significant period of time, I’ve developed a perspective that I wanted to share here on the blog here in the form of a Springboard review, specifically a review of their Data Science Career Track, while also touching on their Cybersecurity and UX Design Tracks.

 Why Choose Springboard?